Originally published on 21 December 2014 at The Jakarta Post

 “As long as the butchers of Timor don’t stand proper trial, our job is not yet done.
 Independence is only the beginning.
 The trial of the generals would testify that our struggle in defending independence from occupation is justified,” Maleve said at a recent screening of Beatriz at the ruangrupa art space in Jakarta.

 Beatriz’s War reminds us that our ugliest national problems endure.
 It allows us to reflect on how people in other parts of the nation might use cinema to explore exactly how the Indonesian Military and the government continue to counter secessionist aspirations.

 We might, for example, imagine people in Aceh making a feature on Rumoh Geudong, a military post in Pidie run by Kopassus commandos.
 An investigation of Rumoh Geudong, also known as the slaughterhouse, and several other incidents, including the Bumi Flora massacre, led the National Human Rights Commission to call the TNI led anti-insurgency campaign in Aceh a “gross human rights violation”.

 In the end, several questions remain: what does it mean to be French after seeing Battle of Algiers?
 Or American after watching Season of the Whirlwind (1978) from Vietnam?
 Or Dutch after viewing Usmar Ismail’s Darah dan Doa (1950)?
 Before the Timor invasion and occupation, we, as a formerly colonized people, may have conveniently asked such questions.
 Today, we’re privileged to have a similar question put to us: what does it mean to be an Indonesian after seeing Beatriz’s War?

-Originally published on 21 December 2014 at The Jakarta Post, in three separate stories entitled Beatriz’s Wars and Ours; Beatriz’s War: Timor Leste’s first feature film; and Of Gérard Depardieu, Timor and reconciliation
+Originally published at The Jakarta Post as three separate stories: Beatriz’s Wars and Ours; Beatriz’s War: Timor Leste’s first feature film; and Of Gérard Depardieu, Timor and reconciliation